emiliodeg/zephir-docs/en/arrays.md

 <a name='declaring-array-variables'></a>
 ## Declaring Array Variables
-Array variables can be declared using the keywords 'var' or 'array':
+Array variables can be declared using the keywords `var` or `array`:

     var a   = []; // array variable, its type can be changed array b = []; // array variable, its type cannot be changed across execution